War Related Illness and Injury Study Center

 - Ask your VA PCP to specifically write about your interest in the DC WRIISC’s “EOD Program” in their consult.

 - All consults with this information will be reviewed for the program by our clinical team, usually within a month of receipt.
 A response will be sent directly to the referring VA PCP and the Veteran after the consult is reviewed.

 Questions about the WRIISC Referral Process?

 - Please visit the WRIISC website for more information.
 Detailed information about the referral process (for Veterans and clinical staff) is available here.
-If you have remaining questions about this process, please contact WRIISC-DC Social Worker, Dr. Stewart at 202-745-8000, ext.
-54647.
+If you have remaining questions about this process, please contact DC WRIISC at (202) 745-8249.

 Questions about Additional Resources and Support Available to EOD Veterans?